All the Recording Tips You Need to Make Great Music

 That’s it!
 If you do that every time you won’t end up with screwy, out-of-phase tracks during mixing.

-I’m hoping you took a lot away from it.
 We’ve covered how you can make your session a success from the start with purposeful planning.
-From there we discussed the benefits of taking advantage of your recording space, before simplifying your mic selection and microphone positioning.
+From there, we discussed the benefits of taking advantage of your recording space before simplifying your mic selection and microphone positioning.

 Getting great tracks at the source makes the mixing experience more fun.
 Don’t spend hours before you mix fixing something that should’ve been done well from the start.